About

 Software

 Occasionally I publish useful code, including a package for tidying MCMC output from coda or rjags entitled mmcc, and a package to bring some of the common linear model diagnostics like variance inflation factors and tables of confidence intervals to GAMs from mgcv in mgcv.helper.
+My work on pre-vaccination testing for Dengue included publishing an R package (denvax) that demonstrates the use of our model.